 As opposed to all other forms of social security in Denmark, unemployment insurance is voluntary.
 This means you are not automatically insured against unemployment.

 You can take out unemployment insurance with an unemployment insurance fund (so-called a-kasse in Danish).
 The funds are private associations that – in most cases – are associated with trade unions and other professional organisations, but it is not mandatory to be a member of a trade union in order to become a member of the unemployment insurance fund.

 Can I sign up for unemployment insurance?

 You can become a member of an unemployment insurance fund if you are at least 18 years of age, still have 2 years left before you reach your old age pension age and reside in Denmark (or another EU/EEA country and work in Denmark).
-You can become a member either:
+Furthermore you have to meet one of the following conditions:

-- As an employee, within a profession covered by the unemployment insurance fund.
+- Have paid work within a profession covered by the unemployment insurance fund.

 A list of all unemployment insurance funds can be found here: A-kasser i Danmark (in Danish)